 Other people who may not be suitable for laser eye surgery include people who have other eye conditions, such as cataracts (cloudy patches that occur in the lens) or dry eyes.
 Or, if you’re breastfeeding or pregnant, laser eye surgery may not be advisable as your body is producing hormones that can fluctuate your eyesight, making the precision of your surgery more difficult.

 For many people with hyperopia, laser eye surgery can be a viable option, especially if your prescription is 4D or below.
 Those with prescriptions over this amount may still receive effective treatments, but you should consult with your eye surgeon to see if this is likely or not.
+If you are suitable, check out our guide to find the best laser eye surgery clinic for you.

 Treating Hyperopia with Artificial Lens Implants